Linux

 Default permissions for public_html folder are drwxr-xr-x:

-everyone can read and execute (upload for exemple) content.
+everyone can read and access contents (upload for exemple).

 To remove read access to the directory base: chmod o-r .